 Signal Name Full Name Description PUOE Pull-up Override Enable If this signal is set, the pull-up enable is controlled by the PUOV signal.
 If this signal is cleared, the pull-up is enabled when {DDxn, PORTxn, PUD} = 0b010.
 PUOV Pull-up Override Value If PUOE is set, the pull-up is enabled/disabled when PUOV is set/cleared, regardless of the setting of the DDxn, PORTxn, and PUD Register bits.
 DDOE Data Direction Override Enable If this signal is set, the Output Driver Enable is controlled by the DDOV signal.
 If this signal is cleared, the Output driver is enabled by the DDxn Register bit.
 DDOV Data Direction Override Value If DDOE is set, the Output Driver is enabled/disabled when DDOV is set/cleared, regardless of the setting of the DDxn Register bit.
 PVOE Port Value Override Enable If this signal is set and the Output Driver is enabled, the port value is controlled by the PVOV signal.
 If PVOE is cleared, and the Output Driver is enabled, the port Value is controlled by the PORTxn Register bit.
 PVOV Port Value Override Value If PVOE is set, the port value is set to PVOV, regardless of the setting of the PORTxn Register bit.
-PTOE Port Toggle Override Enable If PTOE is set, the PORTxn Register bit is inverted.
 DIEOE Digital Input Enable Override Enable If this bit is set, the Digital Input Enable is controlled by the DIEOV signal.
-If this signal is cleared, the Digital Input Enable is determined by MCU state (Normal mode, sleep mode).
-DIEOV Digital Input Enable Override Value If DIEOE is set, the Digital Input is enabled/disabled when DIEOV is set/cleared, regardless of the MCU state (Normal mode, sleep mode).
+If this signal is cleared, the Digital Input Enable is determined by MCU-state (Normal mode, sleep modes).
+DIEOV Digital Input Enable Override Value If DIEOE is set, the Digital Input is enabled/disabled when DIEOV is set/cleared, regardless of the MCU state (Normal mode, sleep modes).
 DI Digital Input This is the Digital Input to alternate functions.
-In the figure, the signal is connected to the output of the Schmitt Trigger but before the synchronizer.
+In the figure, the signal is connected to the output of the schmitt trigger but before the synchronizer.
 Unless the Digital Input is used as a clock source, the module with the alternate function will use its own synchronizer.
-AIO Analog Input/Output This is the Analog Input/output to/from alternate functions.
-The signal is connected directly to the pad, and can be used bi- directionally.
+AIO Analog Input/output This is the Analog Input/output to/from alternate functions.
+The signal is connected directly to the pad, and can be used bi-directionally.